PetitPrince/TeDiGe-2/readme.md

     <iframe width="230" scrolling="no" height="335" frameborder="0" src="PATH_TO_VIEWER.HTML?FUMEN_CODE"></iframe>

 But iframes generally sucks and can lead to security issues.
+Don't use it if you can.

 Documentation
 ---------------